cpjobling/eg-247-textbook/_build/elementary_signals/hw1.md

   url: /elementary_signals/index
   title: 'Elementary Signals'
 next_page:
-  url: /introduction/answers
+  url: /laplace_transform/index
-  title: 'Worksheet 1'
+  title: 'Laplace Transforms and their Applications'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---